Contextualist/grain/docs/source/resource.rst

 Walltime limit for a tasklet or a worker. ``T``: `int` (in seconds) or `str` in format ``[d]-hh:mm:ss``, representing a hard time limit. ``softT``: `int`, soft time limit.
-If unset, default to the same value as the hard time limit. ``countdown``: False for requested and allocated resources; true for resource providers (i.e. workers).
+If unset, default to the same value as the hard time limit.
+``countdown``: default to false for requested and allocated resources; true for resource providers (i.e. workers).

+``group``: `str`, this provides an automatic time limit definition alternative: soft and hard time limits for each tagged group are estimated based on the first few runs.
+Current strategy: for each group, based on first 8 tasklet runs, set T = mean + 5 stdev, softT = mean + 2 stdev; runs that take <= 10s are not counted.

 A tasklet can run on a worker when the tasklet's soft time limit is satisfied by the worker.
 When run time of a tasklet exceeds the tasklet's hard time limit, the run fails with exception